rehierl/node-tree-outliner/1-1-1-graph-theory/1-0-core-definitions.md

 # Definitions related to graphs

 * standard and non-standard, graph-based definitions
-* the focus is on directed graphs of vertices
+* the focus is on directed graphs of vertices `G := (V,E)`

+Note that the focus of graph theory is in general on undirected graphs.
+In contrary to that, the focus of this discussion is on directed graphs.

-Note that, in the context of this discussion, a graph is in general assumed to have the following characteristics: a directed graph, not a null graph, finitely many vertices, not an edgeless multigraph, is acyclic and oriented.
+Note that, in the context of this discussion, a graph is in general assumed to have the following characteristics: a homogenous set of finitely many vertices, a directed graph with consistent semantics over its edges, not a null graph, not an edgeless multigraph, acyclic and oriented (i.e. asymmetric).
-Hence, the underlying relation of a graph is assumed to be asymmetric.

 <!-- ======================================================================= -->
 ## undirected graphs